 9. Go to a Free Jazz Concert

 Attending one of the free jazz concerts is also among the most incredible things to do in Dresden.
-Here, the jazz fanatics organize a free concert where you can simply sit back and relax as you enjoy some good music.
+Here, the jazz fanatics organize a free concert where you can sit back and relax while enjoying some good music.

 While some are free, some might require you to part with a few euros (as little as 5 EUR).
 You might want to check out or attend some of these events while there.